 How to Test WCAG Compliance?

 Our proprietary technology can quickly assess whether your online content is compliant with WCAG 2.1 Level AA standards.
 If risks and errors are identified, not only are you at legal risk, millions of individuals with disabilities are unable to access your site.
-The good news is that our fully managed solution will get you on the path to compliance on day one of implementation, and we keep you there from initial assessment to ongoing content changes.
+The good news is that AudioEye has a suite of solutions that will start you on your path to compliance.
+Begin by requesting your free site analysis.